Vresse-sur-Semois The Little Switzerland of Namur

 Village Monographs: The Satellites of Vresse

-The municipality of Vresse-sur-Semois is a constellation of villages, each possessing a distinct personality and heritage.
+The municipality of is a constellation of villages, each possessing a distinct personality and heritage.

 Most Beautiful Village of Wallonia

 Classified among the "Most Beautiful Villages of Wallonia", Laforêt is a conservatory of rural architecture.
-The village has miraculously escaped modern disfigurement.
+The village has miraculously escaped modern disfigurations.

 Traditional Architecture

-Its steep lanes are lined with slate farmhouses that have kept the traditional tripartite division (dwelling, stable, barn), testifying to the ancient agro-pastoral organization.
+Its steep alleys are lined with schist farmhouses that have retained the traditional tripartite division (dwelling, stable, barn), testifying to the ancient agro-pastoral organization.

 Small Heritage